 Madison Real Estate and Property Management, Inc. understands that when you find something that you like, you want to hold it.
 If that is the case, here is what we require:

 - You must submit an application (go to the For Rent page and then click on the “Apply Now” button for the property in which you are interested) with the application fee in secured funds (no cash or personal checks).

 - You must pay the Holding Fee.

-The contingency lease is a binding contract that legally obligates you to the property unless your application is denied.
+The Holding Fee Agreement is a binding contract that legally obligates you to the property unless your application is denied.
 The tenant has 48 business hours to provide all documentation, and Madison Real Estate and Property Management, Inc. has 5 business days to let the tenant know if they are approved or not.